Crowd at Jesmyn Ward speaking event at Liberty Hall theater in downtown Lawrence, Kansas.

 Programming

-The Hall Center hosts exciting public talks by dynamic speakers that inform and inspire people across the United States and around the globe.
+The Hall Center hosts exciting public talks speakers that inform and inspire.
 Here at the Hall Center, we are determined to sustain a lively, thoughtful community of ideas.

 Slightly out-of-focus stone engraved sign in front of the Hall Center building, with tulips blossoming in foreground.